Justype/modules/build-scripts/README.md

 2. run build scripts, e.g. `bash build-scripts/sra-tools/3.1.1 -d`
    - `-d` for deleting

+## BCFtools

+BCFtools's plugins are under `bcftools/version/libexec/bcftools`.
+You need to set `$BCFTOOLS_PLUGINS` to that directory so that BCFtools can find the plugins.

+e.g.

 ## Cell Ranger

 Since the link from 10X is only valid for **one** day, you will need to change the link to make it work.